gamemanual0/gm0/source/docs/common-mechanisms/active-intake/principles-of-an-intake.rst

   There are two ways to accomplish this - either by building the intake very robustly (lots of support so it doesn't break), or making the intake flexible (for example out of lexan or spring loading it) so that even though it may bend due to impacts, it will always spring back into place.

-  Another way to prevent intake breaking is to make a fully retractable intake that won’t protrude outside the 18” cube, though this is seldom needed.
+  Another way to prevent intake breaking is to make a fully retractable intake that won't protrude outside the 18" cube, though this is seldom needed.

 Consistency
 -----------